Crypto, Taxes, and Freedom: John Jay Singleton on Beating the IRS and Owning Your Wealth

 You wouldn't even be on the mailing list for audits.

-But what but what would happen when you then go to an employer or you want to go get a home and they say we want to see your uh tax returns?
+But what would happen when you then go to an employer or you want to go get a home and they say, we want to see your tax returns?

-Okay, so the uh let's say a bank uh uh so the employer is gonna withhold and you're not gonna get that, you're not gonna get a refund if you're willing to deal with that.
+So the employer is going to withhold and you're not going to get a refund if you're willing to deal with that.

 The bank needs to show regular income.